upb-uc4/api/hlf/scala/general-communication.md

 - Returns
     - ChaincodeVersion :: String

+### SubmitSignedProposal(proposalBytes: Array[Byte], signature: Array[Byte], userId: String)
+Submits the given Proposal to the existing Connection
+- Returns
+    -  ChaincodeAnswer :: String
+        - Description: Whatever the connection would usually return upon being directly invoked with the transaction

 ## General Communication
 For all connection purposes some basic information on the network to access has to be provided.
 ```scala